iPaper/ipaper.github.io/pages/javascript-api--advanced-usage.md

 In use cases where multiple flipbooks are to be embedded on the same page, small changes to the markup is required so that each individual instances will reference the correct `<iframe>` element without conflict.

-The zero-config design of our API means that it will attempt to look for an `<iframe>` containing a flipbook automatically without any additional configuration from the user and create a new instance from said element.
+The minimal config design of our API means that it will attempt to look for an `<iframe>` containing a flipbook automatically without any additional configuration from the user and create a new instance from said element.
 When multiple flipbooks are present on the same page, this strategy may not work due to race conditions.
 Therefore, two actions will be required:

 1. **Identify the default flipbook.** The default flipbook (which will be accessible by the `iPaperAPI` variable) using the HTML5 data- attribute, `data-ipaper`: